-The European Network for the Philosophy of the Social Sciences and the Philosophy of Social Science Roundtable invite contributions to their third joint conference.
-Contributions from all areas within the philosophy of the social sciences are encouraged, as well as contributions from both philosophers and social scientists.
+Call for Papers The European Network for the Philosophy of the Social Sciences (ENPOSS) invites submissions to its 12th Conference.
+Contributions from all areas in the philosophy of the social sciences are encouraged as well as submissions both from philosophers and social scientists.

-Contributions can be either of individual papers or of special-theme, and they must be submitted through EasyChair: https://easychair.org/conferences/?conf=enpossrt2018.
-Only one contribution per person will be considered.
+Submissions Contributions can be either individual papers or special-theme panels, and must be submitted through the online submission system at: https://easychair.org/conferences/?conf=enposs23.
+Only one submission per person will be considered.

 For individual paper submissions, an abstract between 800 and 1000 words suitably prepared for blind reviewing should be submitted.

-For submission of special-theme symposia, comprising 3 to 4 papers, a single document for each symposium must be uploaded.
-It must contain the title of the symposium, the name of the organizer(s), the names of all the authors and titles of their papers, a general abstract of the symposium (between 400 and 500 words), plus an abstract of each single paper (between 500 and 600 words each).
+For submission of a panel on a specific topic (including book symposia), comprising 3 to 4 papers, a single document must be uploaded.
+It must contain the panel title, the name of the organizer(s), the names of all contributing authors and titles of their papers, a general abstract of the panel’s topic (between 400 and 500 words), plus an abstract of every individual paper (between 500 and 600 words each).

 Each submission, whether of an individual paper or a symposium, will be blindly reviewed by two members of the Scientific Committee.

-Selected papers from the Conference will be published in an annual special issue of the Journal Philosophy of the Social Sciences.
+Publication Selected papers from the conference will be published in a special issue of the journal Philosophy of the Social Sciences.

-Alban Bouvier (Ecole Normale Supérieure, Paris), Byron Kaldis (The National Technical University of Athens), Eleonora Montuschi (Ca’Foscari University, Venice), Julie Zahle (University of Bergen), Jesús Zamora-Bonilla (UNED, Madrid).
+ENPOSS Steering Committee María Jiménez-Buedo (UNED, Madrid), Chrysostomos Mantzavinos (University of Athens), Eleonora Montuschi (Ca’Foscari University, Venice), Julie Zahle (University of Bergen), and Jesús Zamora-Bonilla (UNED, Madrid).